 1. Adidas’ Boston Marathon Email

-The 2013 Boston Marathon went down in history due to the terrorist attack that took place during the race.
+The 2013 Boston Marathon went down in history due to the terrorist offence that happened during the race.
 Two homemade bombs detonated and killed 3 persons.
 Dozens more suffered injuries, and 16 of those victims lost limbs.
 Adidas seemed to have forgotten about all of that because they sent an insensitive email to runners after the event.
 The email’s subject title read: “Congrats, you survived the Boston Marathon.”

 2. SnapChat’s “Would You Rather” About Rihanna